reaas/chatbot-mterms/README.md

 ## Configuration

 Configuration is stored in the `.env` file.
-The tokens in this file must match the tokens in Azure bot channels registration.
+The tokens in this file must match the tokens in Microsoft Azure bot channels registration.

 ## Building the app